Fresenius pulls out of Akorn takeover over data integrity

 “Fresenius offered to delay its decision in order to allow Akorn additional opportunity to complete its own investigation and present any information it wished Fresenius to consider, but Akorn has declined that offer,” it said in a statement.

-A spokesman for Fresenius said Akorn had violated other requirements of the acquisition agreement, including its obligation to operate the business in the ordinary course after signing of the agreement, and it had not given Fresenius reasonable access to company information
+A spokesman for Fresenius said Akorn had violated other requirements of the acquisition agreement, including its obligation to operate the business in the ordinary course after signing of the agreement, and it had not given Fresenius reasonable access to company information.

+Akorn said it disagreed with Fresenius’ accusations and planned to enforce its rights and Fresenius’ obligations under the merger agreement.

+“The previously disclosed ongoing investigation, which is not a condition to closing, has not found any facts that would result in a material adverse effect on Akorn’s business and therefore there is no basis to terminate the transaction,” it said in a statement.

 Fresenius had hoped the acquisition of Akorn would help it offer a wider choice of drugs to hospitals and pharmacies.

-Fresenius confirmed its guidance for adjusted group sales to rise between 5 and 8 percent in constant currencies in 2018, with adjusted net income expected to increase between 6 and 9 percent.
+Fresenius confirmed its guidance for adjusted group sales to rise between five and eight percent in constant currencies in 2018, with adjusted net income expected to increase between six and nine percent.

 Earlier on Sunday, subsidiary Fresenius Medical Care (FMC) (FMEG.DE), cut its 2018 sales target.